 Tranquil bicycle riding within the heart of Jekyll Island - the Historic District.
 Wonderfully relaxing fun on a tandem bike or cruiser, riding alone, with your spouse, kids or friends.
 There's much to see and do, so take your time and enjoy the experience.

-One must stop: the Club Cafe (formerly Cafe Solterra), a deli located on the veranda of the Jekyll Island Club.
+One must stop: the Pantry (formerly Club Cafe), a deli located on the veranda of the Jekyll Island Club.
 Great food - and you can sit in the shade and rest while you eat it.

 Just watch out for the birds - and Hungry Jack, an obviously out-going, seemingly under-fed and obviously ravenous squirrel who will want to eat out of your plate whether you want him to or not!

 When you leave the Pantry, ride over to the Wharf Marina.
 Stop by the Wharf Restaurant for a mess of oysters on the half-shell and a cool drink and watch the ships go by on the Intra-coastal Waterway.